ProgrammingBlockchain/ProgrammingBlockchain/README.md

 ## [Click here to read the book](https://programmingblockchain.gitbooks.io/programmingblockchain/content/)

 ## Quick feedback
-If something does not seem to be right, but you do not want or are not able to fix it, just open an issue [on the Github page of the book.](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
+If you notice any mistake, and don't want to fix it yourself, open an issue [on the Github page of the book.](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)

-Alternatively you can just commit a quick inline comment, if you are happened to read the book on GitBook.
+If you are reading this book with GitBook, you can also create a quick inline comment.

 ## How can I fix a typo?
 Aka quick contribution
 1. Find [the book on Github](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)